AmberGTP5/TransPolymer_Reproduction/README.md

 ## This is a paper reproduction project.
 ### The following functions are implemented:
+1. Add Chinese comments for main codes
-1. Pre-training of large language models.
+2. Pre-training of large language models.
-2. Fine-tuning of the model, with k-fold of 2.
+3. Fine-tuning of the model, with k-fold of 2.
-3. Attention Visualization
+4. Attention Visualization
-4. t-SNE Visualization
+5. t-SNE Visualization

 ## TransPolymer ##